Change Your Mind (Steven Universe): Promotion

 The episode was promoted by Cartoon Network as "Steven Universe: Battle of Heart and Mind".
 It was the last part of a five-week story arc revolving around White Diamond and the Gem Homeworld titled Diamond Days, which started with the TV premiere of "Legs from Here to Homeworld" on December 17, 2018.
 The official synopsis was "Steven faces his biggest challenge yet."

 Release and reception

 Viewership

-"Change Your Mind" premiered on January 21, 2019 on Cartoon Network and was viewed by 0.989 million people.
+"Change Your Mind" first aired on Cartoon Network on January 21, 2019, when it was seen by 0.989 million viewers and gained a 0.30 in the 18-49 demographic.

 Critical reception

-"Change Your Mind" was widely acclaimed by critics.
+"Change Your Mind" was acclaimed by critics.
 The handling of the episode's themes was largely praised in regard to the overall themes of the series, particularly during the final face-off between Steven and White Diamond.
 The scale, animation, writing, and voice performances, particularly of Christine Ebersole as White Diamond, were also highly praised.
 Despite this, some minor criticism was made towards the pacing of its first half and resolution.